okonomichiyaki/supercat/030-general-priorities.md

 - Can bot Move to get at least one new claim? → Mobilization/Aggression
 <#endif>

-✦ Can bot use an ability on a ready Guild or lore card?
+✦ Can bot use an ability on a ready Guild or lore card? → Select suit matching ability

-- Select suit matching ability, then exhaust card.
+✦ Does bot have more unbuilt ships than any other Rival?

-- Use ability, then go to page for card's suit if actions remaining.
+- Can bot Build ships? → Construction

 ✦ Can bot Tax or Secure to contend undeclared ambition, take captives, or grow a lead in a declared ambition? → Administration/Aggression